 I shifted course and spent several years training in Zen Buddhism, immersing myself in the practice and teachings of the liberation of the self.
 I continue to work within a program that actively takes up issues around racism, sexism, and other forms of structural oppression, inequality, and injustice.

 I trained in functional nutritional and the psychology of eating to better understand both the habits and emotions around eating, as well as the impact of what we eat on how we feel.

-I have had the honor for the past ten years of working with older folks and their families who are facing the challenges and deeper insights of the final years of life.
+I have had the honor for over ten years to work with older folks and their families who are facing the challenges and deeper insights of the final years of life.
 I offered neurocognitive evaluations to help clarify diagnosis, as well as to elucidate cognitive and interpersonal patterns in order to play to their strengths and support areas of decline.
-My psychotherapy work was deeply enriching as I was most often met by people who were open and expressive while facing what most of us must face.

 What brings me to my work is an abiding respect for the potential for change through awareness, kindness, and a certain mystery that is always within our reach.